 maxscroll return max(0, min(scroll, maxscroll))

-Make sure to use the new clamp_scroll
+Make sure to use the clamp_scroll

 :